sorellabs/hifive-cli/README.md

       brofist --version

     Options:
-      -r, --reporter <module>   Reporter module to use. [default: 'brofist-reporter'] -f, --filter <regexp>     Only runs tests that match the regexp.
+      -r, --reporter <module>   Reporter module to use. [default: brofist-minimal] -f, --filter <regexp>     Only runs tests that match the regexp.
       -t, --timeout <ms>        Timeout for asynchronous tests, in milliseconds.
       -s, --slow <ms>           Slow threshold, in milliseconds.